Samreay/Samreay/content/reviews/demon_tree/index.md

 * **Odd Writing Choices**: This one is my opinion, not the authors.
 Because of much of *Demon Tree* is from the perspective of a tree that doesn't have the ability to speak, the author inverted the normal style for dialogue and inner thought.
 So characters speaking are italicised, and Ashlock thinking is not.
 For me, jarring.
 And for chapters when there are lots of people speaking, harder to read.
 I can confirm, however, this is all getting fixed for the Amazon release in the works.
 * **Prose**: This one is 100% just me.
 The number of serials which use Earth-human reincarnation to describe scenes is too damn high.
 I don't want to read about architecture that's "Chinese-style".
 I don't want information from the world injected via Earth bound memories, a la "Ashlock thought back to the stories he read back on Earth and realized cultivators were usually rare."
 These things *always* take me out of the world being constructed, it doesn't matter if it's explained by the MC having Earth-bound memories or not.
 This serial doesn't abuse this one too much, compared to many of the other ones I've read, to be fair.

 So, technical things aside, how's the plot?
 It's still early days for the serial, so it's hard to tell.
 You know of a Beast Tide coming soon, and see the sects warring with each other.
 Ultimately, those things are in the background right now, and will probably take another hundred or two hundred pages to become more immediate problems.
 This is fine, because it means more time with Ashlock, but I feel like the pace will have to pick up soon to stop the story becoming Ashlock just unlocking skills and abilities with no real stakes.
 Ashlock is gaining some more agency in the world via his abilities and his spatial magic, and I'm expecting things to go haywire prettttty soon, because Ashlock is deliberately stirring up the sects and making them go for each other's throats.
 I'm keen to see how Ashlock benefits in all of this, and very keen to read about the impending beast tide and how Ashlock, Stella, and Diana will survive the horde.
+Update: an old monster has just popped in and set the scene, I'm very keen to see where this goes!

 All in all, it's a fun popcorn read that leans heavily into smacking those dopamine reward centres in our brains, and for me was a perfect thing to read in between larger existing series that took a lot more mental effort to digest.